-- o DO NOT fight the fire.
-Remain calm. - Pull the fire alarm box located next to any stairwell. - Exit the building using stairwells.
-Never use the elevators.
-Close and secure all doors behind you. - Proceed to the designated meeting area(s).
-Keep quiet and listen for directions from FLSS, DPS, or the fire department. - After evacuating, contact DPS at 711 or with the Orange Safe mobile app and give the following information: - Your name. - Name of the building. - Your location and type of problem. - Notify the first responding agency of trapped or injured persons or persons with disabilities and their location(s). - Never re-enter the building unless directed to do so by FLSS, DPS, or the fire department.

-During an extended evacuation, you may be instructed by emergency personnel to report to a designated short-term emergency evacuation center (i.e., Hendricks Chapel, Schine Student Center, Goldstein Student Center, the Lally Athletics Complex, or Skybarn).
-Members of the Critical Incident Response Committee, Safety Officers, Public Safety Officers, or a building coordinator will arrive at the center to act as communications liaisons and direct people/programs.
+- Proceed to the designated meeting area(s).
+Keep quiet and listen for directions from FLSS, DPS, or the fire department. - Notify the first responding agency of trapped or injured persons or persons with disabilities and their location(s). - Never re-enter the building unless directed to do so by FLSS, DPS, or the fire department. - During an extended evacuation, you may be instructed by emergency personnel to report to a designated short-term emergency evacuation center (i.e., Hendricks Chapel, Schine Student Center, Goldstein Student Center, Lally Athletics Complex, or Skybarn).
+Members of the Critical Incident Response Committee, Safety Officers, Public Safety Officers, or a building coordinator will arrive at the center to act as communications liaisons.